There's a whole host of little hidden gems adorning the city's buildings. Eagle eyes at the ready...

 The Binks Pineapple

-Plonked right on the busiest corner of the Northern Quarter is the Binks Building, a rather unassuming structure that will soon be home to new bar and restaurant Wilderness.
+Plonked right on the busiest corner of the Northern Quarter is the Binks Building, a rather unassuming structure that will soon be home to new bar and restaurant Wolf At The Door.
 There’s also a few swanky offices further up too in case you’re in the market for a new working space.
 Take a long look up right to the very top of the building though and you’ll notice something a bit weird – a big fucking pineapple!
 It was commissioned in the late 90’s and created by ceramic artist Kate Malone as a symbol of ‘friendship and hospitality’.
 Okay.

 Big Boys’ Toy

 Now I’m going to show a huge level of ignorance here because when the sun goes down and I’m having a few pints in the Northern Quarter I always forget to check this big bugger out.
 Therefore, I’m not entirely sure it’s still flashing.
 Basically it’s a huge 12-metre-high tower on top of the NCP car park that should flash all manner of colours when it’s dark.
 I remember it used to do it years ago but I can’t think of whether it still flashes.
 Does it?
 Well in case you’re wondering what it is, it was built by a bloke called Peter Freeman and was originally installed as part of the now non-existent Northern Quarter Street Festival in 1998.

 Granted these aren’t exactly ‘hidden’ but I didn’t not want to include them because they have become rather iconic in recent years.
 Created by ‘mosaic man’ Mark Kennedy, the images depict many aspects of Manchester life as well as many of the city’s icons – from footballers to Corrie stars.
 Turning the corner onto Short Street you’ll also notice the mosaics continue down the street, turning into the face of Crazy Pedro and then finishing on a new one depicting the late Mark E. Smith.
 You can read more about these right here: